proplot-dev/proplot/docs/why.rst

 ProPlot introduces the `~proplot.axes.Axes.format` method for changing arbitrary settings *in bulk*.
 Think of this as an expanded and thoroughly documented version of the
 `~matplotlib.artist.Artist` `~matplotlib.artist.Artist.update` method.
-For even more efficiency, `~proplot.axes.Axes.format` can be used to locally apply various `rcParams <https://matplotlib.org/3.1.1/tutorials/introductory/customizing.html>`__ and :ref:`Bulk global settings` to particular axes;
-:ref:`The subplot container class` can be used to identically apply settings to several axes at once; and :ref:`Class constructor functions` are used by `~proplot.axes.Axes.format` (and in several other places) to concisely generate complex, verbose class instances like `~matplotlib.ticker.Locator`\ s and `~matplotlib.ticker.Formatter`\ s.
+The `~proplot.axes.Axes.format` method can also be used to update :ref:`Bulk global setings` and various :ref:`other rc settings <Changing rc settings>` for a particular subplot, and to concisely work with verbose classes using various :ref:`Class constructor functions`.
+Further, :ref:`The subplot container class` can be used to invoke `~proplot.axes.Axes.format` on several subplots at once.

 Together, these features significantly reduce the amount of code needed to create highly customized figures.